Monoese/VoiceCordAI/README.md

 # VoiceCordAI - Discord Voice Chat Bot

-A Discord bot that enables real-time voice conversations between users and OpenAI's GPT-4 API.
-Users can engage in natural voice interactions with the AI through Discord voice channels.
+A Discord bot that enables real-time voice conversations between users and various AI services, including OpenAI's GPT-4 and Google's Gemini.
+Users can engage in natural voice interactions with the selected AI through Discord voice channels.

 ## Features

-- Talk with GPT-4 in real-time using your voice
+- Talk with AI (OpenAI GPT-4, Google Gemini) in real-time using your voice
+- Switch between different AI service providers
 - Works directly in Discord voice channels
 - Easy to control using emoji reactions
 - Includes error handling and activity logging